arendu/jekyll-now/_posts/2016-9-8-Parameters-Estimators-Estimates.md

 title: Parameters, Estimators and Estimates
 ---

-The causal inference class today covered some very basic ideas, that I frequently have problems with.
+The causal inference class today covered some very basic ideas that I frequently have problems with.
 I 'know' what estimates and estimators are but could not clearly explain them to a lay person (which probably reflects some holes in my knowledge).
 Today's class cleared some basic ideas.

 1. A distribution $$p(x_1, x_2, \ldots, x_k)$$ captures some properties of the world.